SchulzLab/SNEEP/README.md

 26.7.2023.
 Our paper about a first application with SNEEP got published in [Human Genomics](https://humgenomics.biomedcentral.com/articles/10.1186/s40246-023-00513-4)

 ## Versions
-April 22th, 2024: v1.1: fixed an issue with the epsilon parameter XX:XX v1.0: We are happy to upload the offical first version of our software
+- April 22th, 2024: v1.1: fixed an issue with the epsilon parameter
+- March 18th 2024: v1.0: We are happy to upload the offical first version of our software

 ## References